nikspyratos/toybox/README.md

     - For some projects you probably won't even need the landing page provided, so go ahead and yank it out!
 - **License**: If your project is closed-source, you might want to remove the `LICENSE.md` file included in the repo.
 - **Social Logins**: For each provider you plan on adding, you'll need to add the relevant credentials and configuration for both [Socialite](https://laravel.com/docs/11.x/socialite#configuration) and [Socialstream](https://docs.socialstream.dev/getting-started/configuration#providers).
 If you'd like to add additional social login providers, please check out the [Socialite Providers](https://socialiteproviders.com/) site.
-- **Feature flags**: By default the `array` driver is used for Pennant feature flags.
-If you'd like to use the `database` driver instead, make sure to [publish the migrations](https://laravel.com/docs/11.x/pennant#installation) and change the `PENNANT_STORE` environment variable.
-  - **Coming Soon**: To redirect public routes to a "Coming Soon" page before launch, change the `COMING_SOON_ENABLED` environment variable and re-cache your config.
-This feature is implemented using Pennant for an example implementation.
-You can delete the middleware, feature definition, and environment variable post-launch.
 - **Payments**: Payments-related code is currently not included in Toybox.
 The main reason for this is that many users might want to support different kinds of providers or billing models.
 See the recommendations section below for some packages for Lemon Squeezy, Paddle, or Stripe.

 #### Ongoing Development

 - **Live validation**: Remember to use [Precognition](https://laravel.com/docs/11.x/precognition#using-alpine) to bring live validation to your forms.
-- **Laravel Activity log**: Consult the [documentation](https://spatie.be/docs/laravel-activitylog/v4/introduction) to begin logging user activity for analytics.

 ### Production